MaxPower15/StopGo/README.md

 __You__ provide the functions and __StopGo__ provides the hose and the valve.

 Now imagine multiple hoses and valves, all connected in a series.
-For the functions to spray out the end, all the valves need to be open.
+The functions might flow partway through the network, but for the functions to spray out the end, all the valves need to be open.
 Similarly, StopGo functions can be chained naturally via nesting, or explicitly chained with `StopGo.when(...)`.

 You might be thinking, "Hm, this sounds pretty similar to Promises.
 Why the hell would I use StopGo when there are full-featured Promise